 This blog post will help you with practical techniques you and your friends can use to help you stay focused and revise as a group…

 Term 3: when your laptop becomes a natural extension of your body; when time appears to be constantly against you; and you spend more time reading lecture notes than you do watching Netflix.
 So why not make your hard, solitary days less monotonous and potentially more productive with group revision?
 Everyone has their own learning methods and you might prefer individual revision but the advantages of revising with each other make it worth trying.
-Do you remember the Library Study Buddies you hunted a few weeks ago?
+Do you remember the Library Study Buddies you hunted a while ago?
 The next step may be finding your personal, flesh and blood study buddies.

 Depending on the subject, group revision (from pairs to larger groups) has been found highly effective as a study method during exam periods.
 It increases motivation and mutual support, feeds similar expectations and allows the occasional joke and laugh.
 You’re all here for the same thing: to nail the exam and get good grades, so why not help each other along the way?

 Here are some suggestions for different study group techniques:

 Assign different members of the group one or more topics to revise and present to each other.
 No competition involved, just the desire to help yourselves and each other in view of the exams, and even enrich theory with personal observations that show a critical approach to studying.
 Winner.